awsdocs/amazon-sagemaker-developer-guide/doc_source/sms-ui-template-crowd-polygon.md

 A widget for drawing polygons on an image and assigning a label to the portion of the image that is enclosed in each polygon\.

+See an interactive example of an HTML template that uses this Crowd HTML Element in [CodePen](https://codepen.io/sagemaker_crowd_html_elements/pen/eYgmajo)\.

 The following is an example of a Liquid template that uses the `<crowd-polygon>` element\.
 Copy the following code and save it in a file with the extension `.html`\.
 Open the file in any browser to preview and interact with this template\.

 ```